Vector Notation

 - a single numeric value

-- the name of a variable
+- the name of a variable or system variable

-- the evaluated input symbol
+, and so on - the evaluated input symbol

 ⎕

-- the quote-quad symbol
+- the character input symbol

 ⍞